Coping with Nicotine Withdrawal and Preventing Relapse

-When you are trying to quit smoking, it is important to learn healthy strategies to help you manage stress, triggers and withdrawal symptoms.
+When you are trying to quit smoking or vaping, it is important to learn healthy strategies to help you manage stress, triggers and withdrawal symptoms.

 For more information on quitting smoking, see the NYC Quits Kit Guide (PDF).
 This brochure includes information in Spanish, Chinese and Russian.